parkerstovall/Chess_AI_API/README.md

-# ChessAI_WebAPI
+# Personal Website

-A basic chess game utilizing a custom Chess AI built using React and .Net 7 WebAPI
+This is a portfolio website showcasing some basic projects I have, as well as a contact page.